naomizubeldia/stat386-projects/_posts/2022-11-16-Conducting an EDA: The Spoonacular data returns!.md

 </p>

 # At the end of the day, do an EDA
+Overall, I found from the EDA that some nutrients affect others.
+Also, it seems that there may be a influence of the ingredients on what nutrient is higher vs others, which opens to further investigation as well as additional data needed.
+I think it is interesting to see what nutrients were most influenctial as well as how there did not seem to be repeated recipes in the maxes I check.
+I feel that there is more of a story with the correlations between nutrients that I am interested in exploring more!
+Doing an EDA

 I decided this is all I was going to do for my EDA especially since I found that that there may be a relationship for my to explore in further analysis.
 EDAs can totally be longer or shorter depending on what you want to look at.
 For this dataset, I could go more into depth on what foods in the titles of the recipes seem to show up more for certain variables.
 There is so much to do with an eda!
 If you would like to